-Changelog · Cloudflare Workers docs
+Changelog

 - During a

-fetch(), if the destination server commits certain HTTP protocol errors, such as returning invalid (unparseable) headers, we now throw an exception whose description explains the problem, rather than an “internal error”.
+fetch(), if the destination server commits certain HTTP protocol errors, such as returning invalid (unparsable) headers, we now throw an exception whose description explains the problem, rather than an “internal error”.

 New last week (forgot to post):